-It took 15 months before the new church recognized they had a sawdust-filled dandy as pastor.
-Again I was fired - on general grounds of distrust.
-This time a small group of wounded people left the church with me.
-Together, in a store-front situation, we formed the Tabernacle Baptist Church.
-We immediately applied for membership in the local association of Baptist Churches which gave us status in the community as a Southern Baptist church.
-But as Vance Havner once quipped, "It doesn't do much good to change labels on an empty bottle."
+However a small group of wounded people left the church with me.
+Together, in a storefront building, we formed a tiny church.
+We immediately applied for membership in the local association of Baptist churches, which gave us status in the community.
+But as Vance Havner once quipped, 'It doesn't do much good to change labels on an empty bottle.'
 My problem was not the wineskin.
 My problem was the absence of new wine.

 Outward success, I have since discovered, can be a man's greatest enemy.
 Failure can be his greatest friend.
 For years I had hidden my emptiness behind the mask of outward success.
 But when the mask was ripped away by my friends, I had no choice but to admit my failure.
-Sadly, my Baptist associates had no answers for me.
+Sadly my Baptist associates had no answers for me.
 Most felt it would be safer to shun me.
 Yet because we knew nothing else, our little church was determined to hold on to our denominational status.